Total Visitors

 Principles of Aerial Photography

 Introduction to Air Photo Interpretation Unlike a map, features on an aerial photograph are not generalized or symbolized.
 Air photos record all visible features on the Earth’s surface from an overhead perspective.
-Although the features are visible, they … Continue reading
+Although the features are visible, they are … Continue reading

 Posted in Remote Sensing 101